jbrasko2/solar_system_project/notes.md

 - Display attribute content

 Classes
-- CLI
+- CLI - controller - communicates with user
-- API
+- API - bring in external data, instatiate objects
-- Planet
+- Planet - where objects are created and stored

 What is a planet?